hannahsheahan/hannahsheahan.github.io/_pages/research.md

   - /research.html
 ---

 I am currently a Postdoc at the University of Oxford.
+In June 2021 I will be starting as a Research Engineer at [DeepMind](http://deepmind.com) in London.
 I am interested in embodied learning, generalisation and the effects of context and task structure on learning in humans and neural network models.

 I completed my PhD at the [Computational and Biological Learning Lab](http://learning.eng.cam.ac.uk/Public/) at the University of Cambridge.
 Prior to that I did my undergrad in engineering (mix of mechanical, software, electrical), and still enjoy building models and Unity environments for fun.